Personal profile

 Biography

-Ibrahim is a Materials Scientist and Principal Investigator (PI) at the Bernal Institute/UL, where his research focuses on the synthesis and development of advanced nanomaterials for Next-Generation Metal-Ion Battery Energy Storage Systems and Electrocatalysis (HER, OER, ORR, and CoRR processes).
+Ibrahim is a Materials Scientist and Principal Investigator (PI) at the Bernal Institute/UL, where his research focuses on the synthesis and development of advanced functional nanomaterials for Next-Generation Metal-Ion Battery Energy Storage Systems and Electrocatalysis (HER, OER, ORR, and CoRR processes).
 Ibrahim earned his BSc in Materials Engineering from KNUST-Ghana, in 2008, and PhD in Materials Science and Engineering, specializing in New Energy Materials and Devices, from Wuhan University of Technology (WHUT)-China in 2017.
-Following a brief postdoctoral fellowship at WHUT, he joined the Bernal Institute/UL as a Marie Skłodowska-Curie Individual Fellow, obtaining €197K in EU research funding to investigate porous graphitic cathodes for aluminum-ion batteries (GAIBs: 2018–2020).
+Following a brief postdoctoral fellowship at WHUT, he joined the Bernal Institute/UL as a Marie Skłodowska-Curie Individual Fellow, to investigate porous graphitic cathodes for application in aluminum-ion batteries (GAIBs: 2018–2020).

-In 2021, Ibrahim was awarded an SFI-Industry Research & Innovation Fund (€160K) to lead the "FAMASES" project on “Selective Delayering of Low-Geometry Materials by Plasma FIB Dx Chemistry for Failure Analysis of Magnetic Sensors” at Analog Devices International, Limerick, leading to the First in Industry Development of FIB-based Polyfuse Delayering Process.
-In 2023, he secured €566K for an SFI-IRC Pathway Project to develop functionalized carbon nanofibers for aluminum-ion batteries and related applications (CANFIBAT).
-He also received €57K in Enterprise Development funding from the Nexus Innovation Centre/KBS, Enterprise Ireland and SFI for further research and entrepreneurship training.
-Beyond independent funding, Ibrahim has contributed to major collaborative projects, including supporting Prof. Kevin M Ryan (Project Lead & Coordinator) in securing €8 million in Horizon Europe funding for the SiGNE project on the development of composite Si NW/Graphite Anodes for EV batteries(2022) and €700K in 2021 from the Sustainable Energy Authority of Ireland (SEAI) for the project on "Closing the energy loop through reuse, recover and recycle for the continuous use of battery energy" (R-CUBE).
+In 2021, Ibrahim was awarded an SFI-Industry Research & Innovation Fund to lead the "FAMASES" project on “Selective Delayering of Low-Geometry Materials by Plasma FIB Dx Chemistry for Failure Analysis of Magnetic Sensors” at Analog Devices International, Limerick, leading to the First in Industry Development of FIB-based Polyfuse Delayering Process.
+In 2023, he secured funding for an SFI-IRC Pathway Project to develop functionalized carbon nanofibers for aluminum-ion batteries and related applications (CANFIBAT).
+He also received Enterprise Development funding from the Nexus Innovation Centre/KBS, Enterprise Ireland and SFI for further research and entrepreneurship.
+Beyond independent funding, Ibrahim has contributed to major collaborative projects, including with Prof. Kevin M Ryan (Project Lead) on Horizon Europe funding for the SiGNE project for the development of composite Si NW/Graphite Anodes for EV batteries(2022) and Sustainable Energy Authority of Ireland (SEAI) funded project on "Closing the energy loop through reuse, recover and recycle for the continuous use of battery energy" (R-CUBE).

 Related documents